PHCLMicoTW/beat-saber-overlay/README.md

 	* Scales the overlay by 1.5x, for use on 1080p canvases
 - `test`
 	* Makes the background black, for testing purposes

+### `ip` and `port`

+Adjust in `manager.js`

+### `Dynamic lyric Player`

+Auto find lyric of the song if possible, using API from music.163.com (网易云音乐) `!!!**important**!!!` ->  It only search the song name+Author and use the first song return of API as the result, some time it may be wrong song, use it carefully!!
+Some how it only work for OBS now, and you must download this project to use it as local file.